 As I mentioned in this Google Hangout, I ultimately settled on the guy who did the gutters on Mrs. Moxie’s first flip project.
 But without going too deeply into it, it ended up being a horrible mess.
-He really was over-matched and I had to undo much of the work that he started.
-Up-siding though, I was fortunate he actually turned me onto my supplier for this job, Seamless Gutter Supply – their slogan: We Deliver … You Install.
+Fortunately, he actually turned me onto my supplier for this job, Seamless Gutter Supply.
+Their slogan: We Deliver … You Install.

 Laying Out, Measuring and Ordering

-After a little bit of research, years actually – I discovered that Seamless Gutter Supply (above) had the ability to run seamless 6” half-round gutter.
+After a little bit of research, years actually – I discovered that Seamless Gutter Supply (above).
+They have the ability to run seamless 6” half-round gutter.
 I chose a low gloss white aluminum, a #30 (Eggshell) as they call it.
-With the steep pitch of my roof, and taking into consideration the total roof area, I had already been advised that 6” was in fact the way for me to go.
+With the steep pitch of my roof, and taking into consideration the total roof area, I knew that 6” was in fact the way for me to go.
 (Half-round, as well as k-style, are also available in a smaller 5” option.)

 The half-round gutter itself came in about 70 cents more a linear foot than k-style.
 And with about 115 linear foot to do, that added only about $80 to my total cost.

-As a general rule of thumb, at least as I understand it, you want your gutter to extend around a ½ inch passed the edge of your roof.
+As a general rule, at least as I understand it, you want your gutter to extend around a ½ inch passed the edge of your roof.
 When working with gutters too, I have always used a ¼” fall over a ten-foot run rule.
-I was fortunate really in that I had the layout and lengths of gutter for most of the sections I needed (as they were still hung on the house).
-Many of these ran long of that ½” + ½” rule, but with the angle and depth of some of the roof lines, I decided to stay to true to these original measurements.
+I was fortunate really that I had the layout and lengths of gutter for most of the sections I needed (as they were still hung on the house).
+Many of these ran long of that ½” + ½” rule.
+With the angle and depth of some of the roof lines, I decided to stay to true to these original measurements.
 I actually even ordered some a few inches longer, knowing that I could cut them on site just prior to installation.

 I had lost my longest length of gutter in a snow storm in 2010, so … there, I did need to measure.
 For my order, I found that SGS was more than helpful.
 As advised, I measured from the edge of the shingles at one end to the other shingle edge and added an inch (½” + ½”).
-I was told that I did not need to account for the fall when measuring, and in fact – the gentlemen I spoke with actually discounted the ¼ inch over ten rule.
+When measuring, you do not need to account for fall.
+The gentlemen I spoke with actually discounted the ¼-inch-over-ten rule.
 He said instead: “Ahhh, something like an 1/8” every ten foot would work.”
 I would use his advice later.